NMFS-RADFish/boilerplate/README.md

 There are cases where you may want to create a form that is handled in several different "steps".
 This means that there will be different inputs on differet pages (or steps) that should all eventually be submitted when the form's last page/step is complete.

-Radfish supports this type of form with the following built-in features:
+RADFish supports this type of form with the following built-in features:

 - Data within a multi-step form will be cached while the form is being filled.
 This means, that if a user leaves a multi-step form before that form is submitted, the data already inputted in the form will pre-populate the correct field when the user returns to the form.